Kenneth J. Casey: Personal life

 Casey was raised in Queens, New York, moving to Marin County in 1975.
 He played soccer when young and was an outdoorsman later in life, making a dog sled expedition to the North Pole.
 He married Charlene Albanese and "is survived by his son, Michael Albanese".
 The San Francisco Chronicle reported the couple divorced in 1996.
 A 2011 interview of Albanese for a magazine feature about their home stated that “Charlene and her husband, Ken Casey” purchased a second home in 2003.
-He died on May 6, 2020 at the age of 73 of a heart attack.
+He supposedly died on May 6, 2020, at the age of 73 of a heart attack.

 Business

 Casey became a certified public accountant (CPA) in 1977.
 He operated Kenneth J. Casey, An Accountancy Corp., until his CPA certificate was revoked in 1998 after he was convicted in 1997 of felony violations for fraud and tax evasion.
 He served 18 months in prison for "21 counts of bank fraud, five counts of tax evasion, five counts of filing false income tax returns and one count of conspiracy to defraud the United States", according to the Point Reyes Light.

 Casey obtained a business license in 1983 and founded Professional Investors Security Fund Inc. (PISF Inc.) based in Ignacio, California.
 He described PISF Inc. as "a personal corporation that I have owned since the early 1980s that I use for my own personal business reasons".
 Since 1990, he also owned Professional Financial Investors (PFI Inc.), based in Novato, which managed more than "740 apartment units and over 600,000 square feet of commercial warehouse and office suites", according to its website.
 A Marin County Supervisor said he was the largest owner of commercial properties in the county.
 The company website claimed over 1,500 investors, and many investors were not aware of Casey's past felonies.